Lambiek

 Detail of Angouleme poster by Robert Crumb

-In the 1980s, sex parodies on well-known comic characters, like Lucky Luke or the Smurfs, crept up again.
+In the 1980s, sex parodies on well-known comic characters, like the Smurfs or Lucky Luke, crept up again.
 In essence, these topics were much the same as the eight-pagers half a century earlier.

 S&M and Bondage

-Many vigilant boy scouts, apt at tying ropes and knots, have taken their interest to a sexual playground.
-For them, too, there is a special niche in the comics world.
-S&M and bondage comics feature many long-legged, high-heeled mistresses who feel compelled to discipline anything from naughty schoolgirls to high-powered businessmen.
+There's a special 'knotty' niche in the comics world, as in the real world, for S&M and bondage comics that feature long-legged, high-heeled mistresses who feel compelled to discipline anything from naughty schoolgirls to high-powered businessmen.
 These stories can be anything from the soft bondage of Saudelli to the violently sadistic scenes of Pichard...
 Stanton, Eneg and Willie (in his book 'The Adventures of Sweet Gwendoline') have brought this genre to artistic heights.

 Marie-Gabrielle, by Georges Pichard